DANCE FESTIVAL 2021

 1.5 / 2 mins **

 D7 Dancing out of Class can only take place before the allotted class time (not after the class has taken place) and will only be allowed at the discretion of the Committee and Adjudicator, if time is available.
-Any competitor who cannot dance at a specified time must apply with a valid reason to the Committee, and if agreed, a convenient time will be found for them to dance.
+Any performer who cannot dance at a specified time must apply with a valid reason to the Committee, and if agreed, a convenient time will be found for them to dance.
 Dancing out of section will result in a report sheet only.
 No trophy will be awarded (for a 1st place), however a medal for a placing maybe given and a championship place maybe awarded both at the discretion of the adjudicator.

 NB in an All England year a qualifying mark may be awarded.

 D9 Where a competitor is the only entrant in a class and the whole class is moved, then marks, certificates and trophies can be awarded

 D10 In an All England qualifying year a decision on qualification shall be at the Adjudicator’s discretion.
-Open & Novice Classes do not qualify for All England Dance.
+Novice Classes do not qualify for All England Dance.

 D12 A re-dance will not be permitted in any class of aged 8 and over (excluding novice classes) unless there is a technical failure.
 In Baby, 6 and 7 years a re-dance may only be permitted at the discretion of the Adjudicator.

-D13 During improvisation classes, no-one except competitors in the current class will be allowed backstage or in the dressing rooms. (this includes teachers)
+D13 During improvisation classes, no-one except performers in the current class will be allowed backstage or in the dressing rooms. (this includes teachers)

-D14 Novice Classes: These are for competitors who have never been placed First at any Festival in the section they are entering.
+D14 Novice Classes: These are for performers who have never been placed First at any Festival in the section they are entering.
 Entrants in Novices Classes are not eligible to enter the ordinary class in the same genre.
 Winners of Novice Classes are not eligible for Championships.